capoony/Trochilus_ddRAD/README.md

 ## (2) Parameters

-We based our analysis on the commonly software Stacks, which allow to identify SNP variation Three major paramaters are deemed to have the greatest impact on ddRAD analyses.
-Their influence is depcited in the below figure
+We based our analysis on the commonly software Stacks, which allows to identify SNP variation in ddRAD data from organims without a reference genome.
+See a cartoon of the workflow below.

 [![StacksCartoon](https://catchenlab.life.illinois.edu/stacks/param_tutorial/catalog.png)](https://catchenlab.life.illinois.edu/stacks/param_tut.php)

+ One major caveat of this approach is to distinguish true orthologous polymorphisms from false paralogs, which is sensitive to the combination of different filtering parameters.
+Among those, three major paramaters are deemed to have the greatest impact on the accuracy of ddRAD analyses.

 -   **-m**: Minimum stack depth / minimum depth of coverage.
 The minimum stack depth parameter controls the number of raw reads required to form an initial stack.
 If the depth of coverage for a particular stack is below this value, then an allele will not be formed